 Agreement of both spouses about all the issues means the case is “uncontested.”
 The case usually will be completed faster and less expensively.
 Spouses in agreement still must go to court to show that they meet the legal requirements for a dissolution and to obtain the court’s approval.
 If the spouses cannot agree about all issues, the case is "contested."
 The fastest and least expensive way to resolve disputes is to try to work out the issues with the other party in advance.
 Mediation is a process frequently used by spouses to determine what they can agree upon.
 Some courts require you to attend mediation, particularly if there are unresolved parenting issues.
 The mediation requirement may be waived for good cause such as domestic violence.
 If you are not able to work out your differences, you should contact an attorney.

 The petition and other required forms must be filed with the court before your hearing.
 The return of summons must be on file with the court showing that the respondent has been served if the respondent has not waived service or filed an answer.
 CHECK BEFORE THE HEARING TO MAKE SURE THIS HAS BEEN DONE.
 Lack of service may cause delay.
 A person representing himself or herself in a family case must complete the Litigant Awareness Program and file the Certificate of Completion with the court (print the certificate at the end of this program).
 If there are children under the age of 18, both spouses must attend a parent education program, which is mandatory under state law.
-Schedules of these classes offered through your local court may be available online.
+Use the "Find a Court" search feature

 In Missouri, the circuit court keeps its schedule of hearings, called the "docket."
 Some circuits require a pretrial hearing, case management, or settlement conference before the final hearing.
 In some circuits, a litigant will not be placed on the docket automatically, but will need to request a hearing to get on the docket.
 You should check with your local court for the applicable procedure.